quarksuite/legacy/API.md

 ### raw

-Builds a token dictionary as JSON.

-> This function is a wrapper around `JSON.stringify` with some pretty printing.
-It translates data directly from token dictionaries for general use.
-A good use case is to convert your data to another data format like YAML.
+This function is a wrapper around `JSON.stringify` with some pretty printing.

 #### Usage